 Please also be aware that this product contains guar gum, which is an additive that some experts claim may be a possible contributor to certain medical conditions in cats.

-Allergen alert: This product contains salmon, red 3 and meat by-products which may be problematic for cats who suffer from seafood, artifical colors or meat by-products food allergies.
+Allergen alert: This product contains salmon, fish broth, ocean fish, red 3 and meat by-products which may be problematic for cats who suffer from seafood, artifical colors or meat by-products food allergies.

 Using the calculations provided by the AAFCO, Fancy Feast Wild Salmon Primavera Pat Cat Food With Garden Veggies & Greens has approximately 80 calories per 100g (22 calories/ounce), which is compared to the average of the other wet cat foods in the CatFoodDB.